Entity Resolution Software: What to Look For in an Enterprise Solution | MatchLogic

 Why Does Entity Resolution Software Matter for Enterprises?

-The business case for entity resolution has intensified across three fronts.
-First, data volume and fragmentation continue to accelerate.
-The average enterprise now maintains customer, vendor, and product records across 12 to 15 systems (according to MuleSoft’s 2023 Connectivity Benchmark Report), and each system introduces its own formatting conventions, update cycles, and data entry errors.
-Without ER, these silos produce duplicate spending, conflicting analytics, and compliance blind spots.
+The business case has intensified on three fronts.
+First, data volume and fragmentation keep accelerating: the average enterprise now runs around 900 applications, according to MuleSoft's Connectivity Benchmark Report, and each system introduces its own formatting, update cycles, and entry errors.
+Without entity resolution, these silos produce duplicate spending, conflicting analytics, and compliance blind spots.

 Second, regulatory pressure is increasing.
-GDPR Article 17 (right to erasure), CCPA, and sector-specific frameworks like HIPAA and the Corporate Transparency Act all require organizations to identify every record associated with a specific individual or entity.
-That requirement is functionally impossible without entity resolution.
+GDPR Article 17 (right to erasure), CCPA, and frameworks such as HIPAA and the Corporate Transparency Act all require organizations to identify every record tied to a specific individual or entity, which is functionally impossible without entity resolution.

 How Does Entity Resolution Software Work?

-Entity resolution follows a pipeline that transforms raw, fragmented records into unified entity profiles.
-The specifics vary by vendor, but the core stages are consistent across enterprise ER platforms.
+Entity resolution follows a pipeline that turns raw, fragmented records into unified entity profiles.
+The specifics vary by vendor, but the core stages are consistent across enterprise platforms.

 Step 1: Data Ingestion and Preparation

-The software connects to source systems (databases, flat files, APIs, cloud applications) and ingests records into a staging environment.
-During ingestion, the platform parses fields (names, addresses, identifiers) and applies initial standardization: expanding abbreviations, normalizing date formats, and splitting concatenated fields.
+The software connects to source systems (databases, flat files, APIs, cloud applications) and ingests records into a staging environment, parsing fields and applying initial standardization.
 The quality of this preparation step directly affects downstream match accuracy.
-Platforms that include built-in data profiling and cleansing, such as MatchLogic, reduce the need for separate preprocessing tools.
+Platforms with built-in profiling and cleansing, such as MatchLogic, reduce the need for separate preprocessing tools.

 Step 2: Blocking and Indexing

-Comparing every record against every other record is computationally prohibitive at enterprise scale.
-A dataset of 10 million records would require 50 trillion pairwise comparisons.
-Blocking algorithms partition records into smaller groups (blocks) based on shared attributes, such as the first three characters of a last name combined with a ZIP code.
-Only records within the same block are compared, reducing computation by 99% or more while preserving the vast majority of true matches.
+Comparing every record against every other is prohibitive at scale, since 10 million records would require roughly 50 trillion pairwise comparisons.
+Blocking partitions records into groups by shared attributes, such as the first three characters of a last name plus a ZIP code, and compares only within blocks.
+This reduces computation by orders of magnitude while preserving the vast majority of true matches.

 Step 3: Pairwise Comparison and Scoring

-Within each block, the software compares record pairs across multiple fields using a combination of exact matching, string similarity algorithms (Jaro-Winkler, Levenshtein distance, Soundex), and, in some platforms, trained ML classifiers.
-Each comparison produces a match score.
-A record pair where the name similarity is 92%, the address similarity is 88%, and the phone number is an exact match might receive a composite score of 94%.
+Within each block, the software compares record pairs across fields using exact matching, string-similarity algorithms (Jaro-Winkler, Levenshtein, Soundex), and, in some platforms, trained AI classifiers.
+Each comparison produces a match score, so a pair with 92 percent name similarity, 88 percent address similarity, and an exact phone match might receive a composite score of 94 percent.
+These scores come from the entity matching software engine at the core of every entity resolution platform.

 Step 4: Classification and Clustering

-Match scores are classified against configurable thresholds.
-Records above the upper threshold are auto-linked.
-Records below the lower threshold are rejected.
-Records in between enter a manual review queue.
-Linked records are then clustered into entity groups using transitive closure or graph-based algorithms, resolving chains where Record A matches Record B and Record B matches Record C, but A and C were never directly compared. entity matching algorithms
+Match scores are classified against configurable thresholds: above the upper threshold auto-links, below the lower threshold rejects, and the middle band goes to review.
+Linked records are clustered into entity groups using transitive closure or graph-based methods, resolving chains where A matches B and B matches C but A and C were never directly compared.
+This clustering is the heart of cross-source entity resolution data linkage.

-The final stage merges clustered records into a single canonical profile (the “golden record”) using survivorship rules.
-These rules determine which source’s name field, which address, and which phone number should represent the unified entity.
-Enterprise ER software should allow different survivorship rules per field, per entity type, and per data source, because the most trustworthy source for a customer’s legal name may differ from the most trustworthy source for their shipping address.
+The final stage merges clustered records into a single canonical profile, the golden record, using survivorship rules that decide which source's name, address, and phone represent the unified entity.
+Enterprise software should allow different survivorship rules per field, per entity type, and per source, because the most trustworthy source for a legal name may differ from the most trustworthy source for a shipping address.

 Selecting entity resolution software is a six-figure decision for most enterprises.
-The following criteria separate platforms that perform in production from those that only work indemos.
+The criteria below separate platforms that perform in production from those that only work in demos.

 1. Match Accuracy and Configurability

-Accuracy is table stakes, but how accuracy is achieved matters.
-Some platforms ship pre-configured ML models that deliver high accuracy out of the box but offer limited customization.
-Others require weeks of rule-writing and tuning before reaching acceptable accuracy.
-Look for platforms that provide strong default accuracy with the ability to adjust match rules, field weights, and thresholds per entity type and per data source.
-Ask vendors to demonstrate accuracy on your data, not on their curated demo dataset.
+Look for strong default accuracy plus the ability to adjust match rules, field weights, and thresholds per entity type and per source.
+Ask vendors to demonstrate accuracy on your data, not a curated demo set.

 2. Transparency and Explainability